awsdocs/amazon-ses-developer-guide/doc-source/mail-from.md

       + **Use default MAIL FROM domain** – If the custom MAIL FROM domain's MX record is not set up correctly, Amazon SES uses a subdomain of `amazonses.com`\.
 The subdomain varies based on the AWS Region that you use Amazon SES in\.
       + **Reject message** – If the custom MAIL FROM domain's MX record is not set up correctly, Amazon SES returns a `MailFromDomainNotVerified` error\.
 Emails that you attempt to send from this email address are automatically rejected\.

+   1. Choose **Save changes** \- you'll be returned to the previous screen\.

+1. Publish the MX and SPF \(type TXT\) records to the DNS server of the custom MAIL FROM domain:

-   1. Choose **Save changes**\.
-You'll be returned to the previous screen where the **Custom MAIL FROM domain** pane now displays the MX and SPF records that you have to add to the DNS configuration for the domain that the email address belongs to\.
+   In the **Custom MAIL FROM domain** pane, the **Publish DNS records** table now displays the MX and SPF \(type TXT\) records in that you have to publish \(add\) to your domain's DNS configuration\.
 These records use the formats shown in the following table\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/dg/mail-from.html)

-      In the preceding records, *subdomain*\.*domain*\.*com* will be populated with your MAIL FROM subdomain, and *region* will be populated with the name of the AWS Region where you want to verify the MAIL FROM domain \(such as `us-west-2`, `us-east-1`, or `eu-west-1`\)\.
-The value of the TXT record has to include the quotation marks\.
+   In the preceding records,
+   + *subdomain*\.*domain*\.*com* will be populated with your MAIL FROM subdomain
+   + *region* will be populated with the name of the AWS Region where you want to verify the MAIL FROM domain \(such as `us-west-2`, `us-east-1`, or `eu-west-1`, etc\.\)
+   + The number *10* listed along with the MX value is the preference order for the mail server  and will need to be entered into a separate value field as specified by your DNS provider's GUI
+   + The SPF's TXT record value has to include the quotation marks

-      These values are needed for the following publish process \- both names and values can be copied by choosing the copy icon next to each, or you can choose **Download \.csv record set**\.
+   From the **Publish DNS records** table, copy the MX and SPF \(type TXT\) records by choosing the copy icon next to each value and paste them into the corresponding fields in your DNS provider's GUI\.
+Alternatively, you can choose **Download \.csv record set** to save a copy of the records to your computer\.

-1. Publish the DNS records to the DNS server of the custom MAIL FROM domain\.
 **Important**
 To successfully set up a custom MAIL FROM domain with Amazon SES, you must publish exactly one MX record to the DNS server of your MAIL FROM domain\.
 If the MAIL FROM domain has multiple MX records, the custom MAIL FROM setup with Amazon SES will fail\.